msobiech/CSEP-TU-Delft-Note-Taking-App/README.md

  ```

 ### Other annotations
-- The collections feature is currently partialy properly because the person assigned to fix it dropped out last week.
+- The collections feature is not fully implemented because the person assigned to fix it dropped out last week.
+We tried to fix as much as we could.
 - Buttons have tooltips.
 It might take few seconds of hovering over it for them to pop up.